volodinroman/maya-combine-separate-tool/README.md

 # maya_combineSeparate

-A python module for Autodesk Maya that shows a way to collect objects data before combining them and allowing separate a new combined object back to original ones
+A python module for Autodesk Maya that shows a way to collect objects data before combining them and separating a new combined object back to original ones

 It uses standart python libraries, maya.cmds, maya.mel and maya.OpenMaya